People: Yuki Yakano

 “It was quite a rollercoaster.
 I wanted to learn as much as possible before I settled down in one place so I travelled everywhere I could.
 I loved my time in Australia, spending it with the crème de la crème of South Australia’s natural wine scene – Ruggabellus, Frederick Stevenson, Gentle Folk…just to name a few.”

 Yuki-san started working with Alex at Kindeli in 2018 as assistant winemaker and right away launched his side project called Kunoh.

-“You may be wondering if I make the same wines as Alex since I’ve been working with him for so long, but I try to differentiate my style from his.
-My wines are more adaptable to food, include longer macerations and I make them from a sommelier’s perspective.
-I grew up in Kyoto with rice, fish, dashi, kombu...here in New Zealand I seldom eat rich, oily food.
-I don't want to ruin my palate.
-It needs to be intact so I can make these kind of wines.”
+“You may be wondering if I make the same wines as Alex since I’ve been working with him for so long, but I try to cultivate a distinct style in my wines.
+I include slightly longer macerations and try to adapt them to the food I grew up with in Kyoto - rice, fish, dashi, kombu.
+Here in New Zealand I seldom eat rich, oily food, as I am mindful of preserving my palate and keeping it sharp, a crucial task needed to continue making these kind of wines.”

 When you drink Kunoh wines, you can really notice the reflection of this philosophy.
 They have a great purity to them without the winemaking techniques interfering.

 “I produce 12.000 bottles from 2 ha of my own vineyards which are next to the sea.
 They’re very warm and very steep – so steep that Alex crashed his car there one day haha!
 The rest of the grapes come from growers who I work closely with.
 In the winery I focus on a combination of carbonic and whole-bunch maceration.
 My winemaking is so-called ‘zero-zero’ – absolutely nothing added and, of course, nothing taken away.”

 These wines are delicious and we just can’t get enough of them.
 Yuki-san is also very immersed into the natural wine community so he loves sharing his work with like-minded people.